 I logged onto a mums’ site for advice.

 I found a thread that had already been started by another woman who appeared to share my concern.
 One of the responses was a bit cut-throat.
-“Do you care more about your t*** that you do about your baby’s milk?” one member implied.
+“Do you care more about your t*** than you do about your baby’s milk?” one member implied.
 Crikey.
-Poor Lynn from Norfolk was only asking.
+Poor Lynn from Norfolk was only curious.
 And here was I thinking us women from St. Helens were tough.

 I scrolled down to another thread that had also been occupying my mind a lot lately.That to do with baby names.